 - Oil and gas: In the oil and gas industry, compliance with ATEX Directive 2014/34/EU protects people, the environment and property.
 The sector needs explosion-proof refrigerated containers safe to use on oil rigs, oil tankers and offshore locations.

 - Chemical: Many hazardous chemicals are susceptible to exothermic reactions.
 As heat escapes from chemical goods, a spark, flame or explosion can occur, which can harm people nearby and ruin the cargo.

 As a leading manufacturer of high-quality cold chain transport containers, Klinge Corporation can help you understand cold chain logistics and how they benefit your shipping processes.
 We have extensive experience in providing reliable solutions for companies in industries such as pharmaceuticals, oil and gas, food and military.

 Our refrigerated shipping containers are very dependable, so you can trust us when temperature control has a direct impact on your bottom line.
 We offer Dual Redundant Refrigerated Containers with backup power supplies for pharmaceuticals and chemical transportation for increased safety, regulatory compliance and product integrity.

-We also offer blast freezing and storage freezer containers for the seafood and meat processing industry for higher quality meats and easier transportation.
+We also offer cooling containers, tank containers, freezer units, and blast freezing containers for the seafood and meat processing industry for higher quality meats and easier transportation.
 We can meet all industry standards and are always innovating solutions to make cold chain transport more accessible and more reliable in your industry.
 Contact us for more information today, or request a quote to discuss how we can serve your cold transport needs.